xiezhaoruixi-maker/Cartier_project/README.md

 The data preparation pipeline is containerized using Docker to ensure consistent execution across environments.

+This dataset aggregates:
+product counts by collection
+average price
+median price
+collection share
+yearly comparison
+It serves as the foundation for collection-level product structure analysis.

 ### Build and run the project
 ```bash
 docker compose up --build